-- Chlorhexidine 4% total body wash twice weekly for four weeks then weekly for three months - Bactroban Nasal Gel or equivalent to the nostrils at night for ten days. - All bed linen and clothes should be washed in hot water and dried in the sun. - Use disposable sponges or one use face washers.
+To reduce risk of cellulitis recurrence due to skin colonisation, a regime of Chlorhexidine 4% total body wash twice weekly for four weeks then weekly for three months and Bactroban Nasal Gel to the nostril at night for ten days.
+All bed linen and clothes should be washed in hot water and dried in the sun.
+Use disposable sponges or one use face washers.